5 useful PIP commands, you must know!

 pip install Django --upgrade

-• --proxy If you are behind proxy network you can use --proxy to install pip packages:
+• --proxy If you are behind proxy network you can use this option to install pip packages:

 # Works behind proxy